 - Why are some amongst the upper classes in the UK fighting for the hunting of foxes to be re-legalised, a

-so-called 'bloodsport' where a terrified animal is literally torn to pieces by a pack of dogs as men on
+so-called 'bloodsport' where a terrified animal is literally torn to pieces by a pack of dogs as people on

 horseback look on with pleasure?

 The answer to these questions is a simple one - it's tradition.
 Those committing these acts always address criticism with the same excuses.
-'We've always done it, it's a part of our culture', 'this is the way it's always been'.
+'We've always done it, it's a part of our culture' and 'this is the way it's always been'.

 You likely find at least some of the practices above to be incredibly cruel and immoral, yet would you accept 'we've always done it' as a valid reason for them to continue?
 Doing the wrong thing for a long time doesn't somehow make it right, but it can have the power to make it an unquestioned part of a particular culture.

-And so it's vital as we try to evolve into a genuinely moral society, to look past our own cultural blinkers
+And so it's vital as we try to evolve into a genuinely moral society to look beyond our own cultural blinkers

-and to consider those who suffer needlessly through the habits and traditions we blindly follow as 'normal'.
+and consider all those who suffer needlessly through the habits and traditions we blindly follow as 'normal'.

 For the argument that we've always eaten meat from an evolutionary point of view, there is indeed a common theory that meat consumption may have been one of the main drivers.
 This is by no means set in stone however, and there are other equally valid theories - the fact that we began cooking our food being one of the more prominent.
 After all, if meat eating was linked to intelligence, would the planet's most prolific carnivores not be top of the intellectual tree?

 It is important to understand however that even if meat did play a role, that has absolutely no bearing on how we should behave morally today.
-Animals do not want to be killed and suffer terribly at our hands, and as we now have zero biological need to consume animal products to be healthy and thrive, continuing to demand and consume these products makes little logical sense when they directly and needlessly contribute to the suffering of others.
+Animals do not want to be killed, suffer terribly at our hand and as we now have zero biological need to consume animal products to be healthy and thrive, continuing to demand and consume these products makes little logical sense when they directly and needlessly contribute to the suffering of others.

 It's also important to remember that our ancient ancestors had incredibly short lifespans compared to human beings today.
-As a result, they were able to take on the nutritional benefits of eating meat without suffering the many consequences of ill health that affect the body later.
+As a result they were able to gain any nutritional benefit of eating meat without suffering the many consequences of ill health that start to affect the body later.
 Our ancestors simply didn't live long enough to be hit by the long list of 'diseases of affluence' that now plague our modern world.
-Of the top ten causes of death in western society, most are not only dietary related but also totally avoidable, a plant-based whole foods diet repeatedly shown to be the optimum choice for avoiding chronic diseases and increasing longevity.
+Of the top ten causes of death in western society most are not only dietary related but also totally avoidable, with a plant-based whole foods diet shown repeatedly to be optimal for avoiding chronic disease and increasing longevity.

 - Further information -